tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

               +  Indicates noteworthy extensions sent in the previously noted message.

-              *  Indicates optional or situation-dependent messages/extensions that are not always sent.

               {} Indicates messages protected using keys
                  derived from a [sender]_handshake_traffic_secret.